 On the first day of your Rainbow mountain adventure, we will pick you up at your hotel at 4:00am and drive 3 hours to the trailhead.
-While packing up our gear our chef will be preparing a hot breakfast to get you fueled up for the hike ahead of you.
+While packing up our gear near the trailhead, our chef will be preparing a hot breakfast to get you fueled up for the hike ahead of you.
 Our guides will go over the itinerary for the day and safety tips to ensure you are fully prepared for the next two days.
 The trek begins in a large green valley.
-There, you will see hundreds of alpacas, local farmers, and the beautiful Ausangate Mountain looming in the distance.
-This is only a teaser for what is to come on your journey.
+There, you will see hundreds of alpacas, local farmers, and the beautiful Ausangate Mountain, towering high above.
+This is only a teaser for what is to come on your journey!

 As you continue making your way on the trail, you will conquer the first pass of the trek, the Pucacocha pass.
 At around (4876mt, 16,000 ft), the pass sits just above Pucacocha Lake, and the massive Ausangate Mountain is directly in front of you.
 After a successful climb, we will stop around noon to eat lunch and recharge our bodies for the remainder of the hike.

 Our destination for the night is Anata, where we will enjoy a beautiful evening surrounded by jaw dropping landscape at the base of the Andes Mountains.
 As the sun sets, we set up the dining tent with chairs for the group to relax and enjoy conversation while dinner is being prepared.
 This night you will see an unforgettable night sky full of constellations, shooting stars, and keep yourself warm with coca tea or hot chocolate made from Peruvian chocolate.

 - Accommodation: Camping

 - Distance: 14km/ 8.7 miles